-In one day at a Project Homeless Connect event, a person experiencing homelessness can find services that would otherwise take months to secure.
-During each event, corporations, nonprofits, and government agencies provide participants with services through PHC.
-These services include dental care, eyeglasses, HIV testing, housing information, food, hygiene products, medical care, mental health services, SSI benefits, legal advice, California identification cards, voice mail accounts, employment counseling/job placement, wheelchair repair, addiction services, and more.
+Since that time, PHC has become an independent nonprofit organization, serving more than 8,000 people every year through Community Day of Service events and in-house weekly services.
+In one day at a Community Day of Service event, a person experiencing homelessness can find services that would otherwise take months to secure.
+Volunteers, nonprofits, and government agencies provide participants with services through PHC.
+These services include dental care, eyeglasses, HIV testing, HepA Vaccines, housing information, groceries, hygiene products, medical care, mental health services, SSI benefits, legal advice, California identification cards, voice mail accounts, employment counseling/job placement, wheelchair repair, addiction services, and more.

-In 2012 PHC launched Every Day Connect, our daily in-office program.
+In 2012 PHC launched Every Day Connect, our weekly in-office program.
 Every Day Connect is a program within PHC that builds on the success of our large-scale service events.
-Every Day Connect works to connect people experiencing homelessness with social and medical services and resource on a daily basis.
+Every Day Connect works to connect people experiencing homelessness with social and medical services and resources on a daily basis.